-Irresistible Istria….a 12-day small-group Slow Cruise and Tour, preferably in late September, showcasing the gourmet food and scenic wine regions of Istria.
+Irresistible Istria….a 12-day small-group Slow Cruise and Tour, preferably in late September, or early October, showcasing the gourmet food and scenic wine regions of Istria.
 Starting with a 7-day cruise around the Istrian peninsula from Poreć, including the Limski Canal, Brioni Islands, Medulin, Opatija, Islands Cres, and Mali Lošinj, Rovinj, Pula, and back to Poreć, plus an extra 3 days to indulge in the fine hospitality of countryside Istria.
-Bookings for September/October 2022 and 2023 are now open for a maximum of 8 guests only per Cruise/Tour..
+Bookings for mid-September/October 2022 and 2023 are now open for a maximum of 8 guests only per Cruise/Tour..
 All details, inclusions, meals, and POA.
-Contact Robyn Vulinovich on email: firstname.lastname@example.org
+Contact Robyn Vulinovich by email: firstname.lastname@example.org

 Day 2 Sunday

 Heading to the National Park of Brijuni.
-(Brioni in Italian) Habitation goes back 2000 years, yet it was the extravagance of Tito the president of the former Yugoslavia who turned Brijuni into his private retreat where he often entertained foreign dignitaries, heads of state and well -known movie stars.
+(Brioni in Italian) Habitation goes back 2000 years, yet it was the extravagance of Tito the president of the former Yugoslavia who turned Brijuni into his private retreat where he often entertained foreign dignitaries, heads of state, and well-known movie stars.
 This was his summer playground.
 Today the 14 Brijuni islands are a firm favourite with the international yachting crowd and distinguished guests.
-Apart from lovely nature, there are also several archaeological sites worth seeing such as 13th century AD St. Mary’s Church, an ancient Roman villa and remains of a Byzantine palace among other places of interest.
+Apart from lovely nature, there are also several archaeological sites worth seeing such as 13th century AD St. Mary’s Church, an ancient Roman villa, and the remains of a Byzantine palace among other places of interest.
 After Brijuni the next stop is Medulin where you will stay overnight.

 Day 3 Monday